ConSol-Monitoring/snclient/docs/configuration/index.md

     [/settings/default]
     allowed hosts = 127.0.0.1, ::1

+The maximum length of a single line in the ini file is limited to 1MB.

 ### Appending Values

 You may use the `+=` operator to append to existing values and write